Dovedale (Ashbourne Circular) Walk

 Travel

 Ashbourne bus station, map reference SK 180 465, is 20 km north west of Derby, 200 km north west of Charing Cross, 118m above sea level and in Derbyshire.
-It is served by many buses from all corners of the Peak District and surrounding areas, most useful are those from Derby: lines 114 Derby - Ashbourne (Mon-Sat, 54 mins, from/to Derby train station) and Swift Derby - Uttoxeter (daily, 37 mins journey time - quicker on the return, from/to Derby bus station).
+It is served by buses from all corners of the Peak District and surrounding areas, most useful are those from Derby: Line 114 Derby - Ashbourne from/to Derby Train Station (Mon-Sat, 54 mins) and Swift Derby – Mayfield – Uttoxeter from/to Derby Bus Station (half-hourly, but hourly on Sun, 37 mins journey time).
 A 1.1 km walk in Derby from train station to bus station is needed for the Swift bus and is described at the start of the directions and also shown on the route map.
-Derby Station is on the Midland Main Line from London St. Pancras, with two trains per hour Monday to Saturday, one per hour Sundays (journey time from 84 mins Monday-Saturday, much longer on Sundays).
+Derby Station is on the Midland Main Line from London St. Pancras, with two trains per hour Monday to Saturday, one per hour Sundays (journey time from 85 mins Monday-Saturday, much longer on Sundays).

 Saturday Walkers’ Club: Take a train no later than 8.30 hours.